V180465/Mosh_Branching_Merging/README.md

 <b> J. Create a new branch called feature/logout.
 On this branch, write blue to file1.txt and make a new commit.</br>
 <b> K. Switch back to master, write green to file1.txt and make another commit.</br>
 <b> L. To merge your feature into master.
 You'll see a conflict.
 Resolve the conflict by accepting both changes.
 When you're done merging, delete the new branch.</br>
+<b> K. Create a new branch called bugfix/login.
+On this branch, write orange to file1.txt and make a commit.</br>
+<b> Switch back to master, write green to file2.txt and make another commit.</br>
+<b> View a graph of your branches.
+You'll see divergence.</br>
+<b> Rebase the new branch on top of master.</br>
+<b> View the graph of branches again.
+Note that the divergence is gone.</br>
+<b> Do a fast-forward merge to bring the changes in the bugfix branch into master</br>